 - 5 (b) (a) If the Board determines that a Primary PSAP does not appear to have complied with N.C.
-General Statutes 6 Chapter 62A, these rules Rules, or the requirements of FCC Report and Order Order, 942-102 a certified, return 7 receipt letter shall be mailed to the PSAP representative known to the Board.
-The letter shall request justification or 8 an explanation from the Primary PSAP for the apparent non-compliance.
-The Primary PSAP shall have fifteen 15 9 calendar days to respond to the letter.
-10 (1) (b) Board staff shall initially assess the Primary PSAP's response and send a report to the Board.
-The Board shall 11 review the staff's report.
-If it appears to the Board that the PSAP has failed to comply with applicable law, these rules 12 Rules, or the FCC Order, the Board shall notify the PSAP to that effect and to the consequences arising from such 13 failure, and shall provide an opportunity for the PSAP to appear before the Board.
-14 (2) If after notice to the Primary PSAP, and appearance before the Board or the PSAP's failure to appear, the Board 15 determines that the PSAP has offered no reasonable solution, the Board may, at its discretion file a complaint with 16 any other regulatory body exercising jurisdiction over the PSAP.
-A reasonable solution shall be defined as one that 17 will comply with applicable law, these rules or the FCC Order within thirty days or upon such other conditions as the 18 Board may find reasonable.
-19 (3) If the non compliant Primary PSAP receives 911 Fund disbursements, such disbursements may be suspended by 20 the 911 Board until compliance with applicable law, these rules or the FCC Order has been completed.
-21 (4) (c) If after notice and hearing, the Board determines that the Primary PSAP is not at fault, the Board shall take 22 additional action investigate to determine the cause of failure. failure and take action to achieve a reasonable solution.
-23 A "reasonable solution" shall be defined as one that complies with applicable law, these Rules, or the FCC Order 24 within 30 days or upon such other conditions as the Board may find reasonable. - 25 (c) If through the review process the Board determines that a PSAP or CMRS Service Provider is not adhering to an - 26 approved plan or is not using funds in the manner prescribed in these rules or G.S.
-62A, the Board may, after notice - 27 and hearing, suspend distributions or reimbursements until satisfactory evidence of compliance is provided to the - 28 Board. - 29 - 30 History Note: Authority G.S.
-62A-46; 62A-48; - 31
+General Statutes - 6 Chap.
+Chapter 62A, these rules Rules, or the requirements of FCC Report and Order Order, 942 102 a certified, return - 7 receipt letter shall be mailed to the PSAP representative known to the Board.
+The letter shall request justification or - 8 an explanation from the Primary PSAP for the apparent non-compliance.
+The Primary PSAP shall have fifteen 15 - 9 calendar days to respond to the letter. - 10 (1) (b) Board staff shall initially assess the Primary PSAP's response and send a report to the Board.
+The Board shall - 11 review the staff's report.
+If it appears to the Board that the PSAP has failed to comply with applicable law, these rules - 12 Rules, or the FCC Order, the Board shall notify the PSAP to that effect and to the consequences arising from such - failure, and shall provide an opportunity for the PSAP to appear before the Board. - 14 (2) (c) If after notice to the Primary PSAP, and appearance before the Board or the PSAP's failure to appear, the Board - determines that the PSAP has offered no reasonable solution, the Board may, at its discretion file a complaint with - any other regulatory body exercising jurisdiction over the PSAP.
+PSAP, if necessary to achieve a reasonable solution. - 17 A reasonable solution "reasonable solution" shall be defined as one that will comply complies with applicable law, - these rules Rules, or the FCC Order within thirty 30 days or upon such other conditions as the Board may find - 19 reasonable. - 20 (3) (d) If the non-compliant Primary PSAP receives 911 Fund disbursements, such disbursements may be suspended - by the 911 Board until compliance with applicable law, these rules Rules, or the FCC Order has been completed. - 22 (4) (e) If after notice and hearing, the Board determines that the Primary PSAP is not at fault, the Board shall take - 23 additional action investigate to determine the cause of failure. failure and take action to achieve a reasonable solution. - 24 (c) If through the review process the Board determines that a PSAP or CMRS Service Provider is not adhering to an - 25 approved plan or is not using funds in the manner prescribed in these rules or G.S.
+62A, the Board may, after notice - 26 and hearing, suspend distributions or reimbursements until satisfactory evidence of compliance is provided to the - 27 Board.

+- 29 History Note: Authority G.S. .
+62A-46; 62A-48; - 30 Eff.
+July 1, 2016.

-09 NCAC 06C .0107 was published as 09 NCAC 06C .0105 in 29:24 NCR 2766-2783, and is adopted as 09 NCAC 06C .0107 with changes, as follows:
+1 09 NCAC 06C .0107 was published as 09 NCAC 06C .0105 in 29:24 NCR 2766-2783, and is adopted as 09 NCAC

+2 06C .0107 with changes, as follows:

-4 09 NCAC 06C .0105 .0107 REVIEW 911 FUNDS EXPENDITURES, DISBURSEMENTS AND 5 REIMBURSEMENTS
+09 NCAC 06C :0105 .0107 REVIEW 911 FUNDS EXPENDITURES, DISBURSEMENTS AND

+REIMBURSEMENTS